Compressed air in industry: how can digitalization help energy optimization?

 Compressed air production

-These various components represent a large amount of data that has to be collected.
-They give us a better knowledge of the factory and the areas for optimization.
+These components generate a large amount of data that has to be collected.
+This data give us a better understanding of the compressor room and the compressed air demand.
+Combined with energy engineer skills it can be valuated to monitor the system, detect opportunities and improve the energy efficiency.
 Using digitalization, combined with the skills of energy engineers, monitoring then optimizing industrial compressed air equipment can be a significant vector for improving energy performance.

 What type of consumption?